 There are upper and lower terrace boardwalks.
 We started with the upper boardwalk which includes the Main Terrace, Jupiter Terrace, Mound Terrace, Mound Spring, Minerva Terrace, and Cleopatra Terrace.

-Colorful pools on Mound Terrace in Mammoth Hot Springs
+Colorful pools on Mound Terrace in Mammoth

-Mound Spring in Mammoth Hot Springs
+Mound Spring from the side in Mammoth Hot Springs

 White surfaces on the travertine terraces are caused by hot water dissolving limestone as it rises through the rock layers.
 These colorful formations come from thermophiles – heat-eating bacteria and algae.

-Mound Spring in Mammoth Hot Springs
+Mound Spring ground level in Mammoth Hot Springs

 Mound Spring